 But why doesn’t the stomach work properly to empty the stomach acid in the first place?
 To understand why this happens, you’ll need to understand the autonomic nervous system.

 Your Autonomic Nervous System

-The best understood example is know as Takotsubo Cardiomyopathy, the phenomenon otherwise known as “dying of a broken heart”.
-Intensely negative traumas such as death of a loved one, molestation or rape, fear, divorce, great financial loss all can damage the autonomic nervous system.
+The best-understood example is known as Takotsubo cardiomyopathy, the phenomenon otherwise known as “dying of a broken heart”.
+Intensely negative traumas such as the death of a loved one, molestation or rape, fear, divorce, and great financial loss all can damage the autonomic nervous system.

 Heartburn and the Autonomic Nervous System

 As discussed above, the Autonomic Nervous System (ANS) is a neurological network connecting your brain, spinal column, and nerves to every organ in your body.
 This connectivity allows the ANS helps regulate and coordinate the function of all your body’s organs.

 The intestinal tract is primarily under the control of the parasympathetic branch of the ANS.
 The parasympathetic branch is primarily responsible for the contractions that empty the stomach and propel food along its course through the small and large intestines.